Saidsp19/sidecar/README.md

 ![](images/priemitter1.png)

-Now, try loading the data file `data/pri/20t10scans.pri` Make sure that the `Connection Type` is set to `Multicast`
+Now, try loading the data file `<SIDECAR>/data/pri/20t10scans.pri` Make sure that the `Connection Type` is set to `Multicast`

 ![](images/priemitter2.png)

-The window shows `Connections: 0` because no on is listening for data on the `NegativeVideo` channel.
+The window shows `Connections: 0` because no one is listening for data on the `NegativeVideo` channel.
 Let's see if we can get an app to do so:

 ```